agdsdl/DLPanableWebView/README.md

 ```

 #Delegate
+[Optional]

+When navigate to the root page, and can not go back any more, DLPanableWebView will pass pan gesture to 'DLPanableWebViewHandler'.

-You can implement the 'DLPanableWebViewHandler' protocol and handle the pop gesture on start page if you want.
+You can implement the 'DLPanableWebViewHandler' protocol and handle the pop gesture if you want.
+For example, you can pop your WebViewController if you detect an pan back gesture.(Check the demo)

 #License
 --------------------